 Institutional outcomes are regularly assessed using multiple strategies that include both direct and indirect measures of student learning.
 The assessment program indicates that CDU’s degree programs produce their intended outcomes and they are educationally effective.

-The 2016 graduates in the BA in Theology completion program completed the program with an average GPA of 3.63 in an average of 3 to 3.5 years.
-Over the past five years, 88% of those eligible to graduate completed the program and were awarded degrees.
+The 2017 graduates in the BA in Theology completion program completed the program with an average GPA of 3.68 in an average of 4 years.
+Over the past five years, more than 70% of those eligible to graduate completed the program and were awarded degrees.
 Most students who enroll in the program are either seeking a Church-related ministry or desire to study the Faith more deeply so that in the future they can participate in volunteer ministries in their parish.
-At the time of graduation, 57% had obtained Church-related ministerial positions, and the others expressed the desire to do volunteer or teaching ministries in the near future.
+By the end of 2017, 90% of the graduates had obtained Church-related ministerial positions, and the others expressed the desire to do volunteer or teaching ministries in the near future.

-In the Associate of Arts Degree Program with a concentration in Catholic Studies, a relatively new program, 57% of the very first applicants eligible to graduate were awarded the degree with an average GPA of 3.78 spending an average of 2 to 2.5 years to complete.
+In 2017 those who received the Associate of Arts Degree Program with a concentration in Catholic Studies were awarded the degree with an average GPA of 3.85 spending an average of 2 to 2.5 years to complete.

-End of program surveys for 2016 describe 100 % stating that they achieved their learning goals, 96% recommending the institution to another, and 96% expressing satisfaction with their studies at CDU–all seem to indicate the value of CDU services and educational offerings.
+End of program surveys for 2017 describe 98% stating that they achieved their learning goals, would recommend this institution to another, expressed satisfaction with their studies at CDU and indicated that they are equipped to teach the Faith–all seem to indicate the value of CDU services and educational offerings.